 Katie was raised in Mill Valley and spent her early adult years (and started her own family) in west Marin before moving to San Anselmo in 1995 where she has lived ever since.
 Her parents, Jim and Pam Lloyd, imprinted on their four children the importance of education, civic engagement, and environmental stewardship—values which have informed Katie's involvement in community work as a resident of Marin, and her service in county government first as aide to Supervisor Hal Brown and as County Supervisor the past ten years.

-Katie has spent the last 20 years working to support and strengthen our communities.
-While raising her three children in San Anselmo, Katie co-founded and served as chair of the Ross Valley Schools Foundation (YES Foundation) which united parents from San Anselmo and Fairfax and the four district schools, to join together to increase fundraising and funding for at-risk art, music and technology programming in local schools.
-The YES Foundation currently raises close to a million dollars a year for the Ross Valley schools.
+While raising her three children in San Anselmo, Katie co-founded and served as chair of the Ross Valley Schools Foundation (YES Foundation) which called on families from San Anselmo and Fairfax to join together to increase funding for and ensure that art, music, libraries, and technology programming were available for all children in the district's four schools.
+The YES Foundation currently raises close to a million dollars a year for Ross Valley schools.

 Katie graduated from Tamalpais High School in 1978 and received degrees in Liberal Studies and English from Sonoma State University.
+Before working in government, she worked as a columnist and features writer for local North Bay press and business publications.
 She is a graduate of the Marin Environmental Forum.